alexvyber/mothman/packages/react/README.md

-# Spoon
+# mothman

-Spoon is an environment to develop, test, and share your React components, probaly using some AI agents...
+mothman is an environment to develop, test, and share your React components, probaly using some AI agents...
 You know?